New Music to Know: Sturgill Simpson’s ‘Metamodern’ Country Is Turning Heads, Including Zac Brown’s

-Metamodern Sounds is a purely independent project, yet since its release in May, Simpson has already appeared on the Late Show with David Letterman, gotten a backstage visit from David Byrne (he’s a big fan of the album) and received a personal invite from country superstar Zac Brown to open arena shows on his Great American Road Trip tour this summer.
+Metamodern Sounds (produced by Dave Cobb) is a purely independent project, yet since its release in May, Simpson has already appeared on the Late Show with David Letterman, gotten a backstage visit from David Byrne (he’s a big fan of the album) and received a personal invite from country superstar Zac Brown to open arena shows on his Great American Road Trip tour this summer.

 “We’ve done three so far and it’s been great,” Simpson told Radio.com about the experience so far with the Zac Brown Band.
 “They’ve been absolutely great to us, the whole crew, Zac, everybody.
 It’s an amazing opportunity to go out and get in front of that many people.
 Especially when you find out the other guy [Brown] pegged you himself just because he likes your music.”

 Despite playing music since he was young, Metamodern Sounds in Country Music is only Simpson’s second collection of songs (his first, High Top Mountain, came out in 2013).
 The album even debuted at No. 11 on the Billboard country album chart, a rare feat for an independent artist.